SharePoint/sp-dev-docs/docs/transform/modernize-userinterface.md

 ---
 title: Modernize the user interface
-description: Make the switch to a modern user interface by updating your lists and libraries and site pages. ms.date: 04/17/2018 ms.prod: sharepoint
+description: Make the switch to a modern user interface by updating your SharePoint lists and libraries and site pages. ms.date: 04/17/2018 ms.prod: sharepoint
 ---